Lucas-Saaler/lucas-saaler-tech-blog/README.md

 ## Development

-Replace the number IDs above comments with usernames
+Replace the number IDs above comments with usernames.